GeorgiaDome 2026 Mock Draft

 Who is the Steelers QB in 26'?

 That is a valid question.
-Most will mock Simpson here to get him in the 1st round but I am not as high on Simpson and believe he is a 2nd round player.
+Most will mock Simpson here to get him in the 1st round but I am not as high on Simpson and have him out of the first round.

 22.